eddiethedean/moltres/README.md

 )
 ```

 **Note:** Dot notation works by accessing attributes on the DataFrame.
 If an attribute doesn't exist as a method or property, it's treated as a column name.
-This means existing methods like `select`, `where`, `limit`, and properties like `na`, `write` continue to work as before.
+Existing methods like `select`, `where`, `limit`, and properties like `na`, `write` continue to work as before.

 ## 📥 Reading Data